LuiEreno/LuiEreno.github.io/essays/adhering_to_standards.md

 ## Understanding

 In conclusion, in the beginning - like many things - problems will arise.
 It's our perceived difficulty and lack of willingnesss to change that will turn annoyances into serious issues within a codebases standard.
 In reality, such standards are put in place by developers with good intentions and even better understanding of the impact that bad cases will have on future developers.
-As such, we should grab hold of this code style and adhere to it 100 percent.
+My software engineering class' teaching assistant likened coding standards as the notes in sheet music.
+The notes are guidelines to what the music is supposed to sound like, but by itself it is not music.
+It's merely conventions to follow and adhere to, as we finish our tasks.